abhineshtyagi/AirBnb_Python_Data_Analysis_Project/README.md

 ---
 # Project Overview

   This project performs Exploratory Data Analysis (EDA) on New York Airbnb data to uncover trends and patterns in rental listings.
-We use libraries like Pandas, Numpy, Matplotlib, Seabornfor cleaning, visualization, and analysis.
+We use libraries like Pandas, Numpy, Matplotlib, Seaborn for cleaning, visualization, and analysis.

 <img width="997" height="392" alt="image" src="https://github.com/user-attachments/assets/8e32b517-fe9d-42d4-a4f4-edb97309c34b" />